 The Field Studies Council (FSC) and The Royal Parks have announced a new seven-year partnership to develop environmental education activities in three of London’s Royal Parks.
 The FSC, a national environmental education charity with 17 centres throughout the UK, currently work in Bushy Park, Greenwich Park and Regents Park.

 The FSC’s education links with London started with the charity’s inception at the Natural History Museum in 1943, and have continued ever since with many thousands of London’s children and adults visiting its national network of 17 field centres every year.
-The charity is also very active inside the capital: FSC-led school groups are a familiar sight in inner-London’s parks and open spaces and the charity also runs the View Tube classroom overlooking the Olympic Park.
+The charity is also very active inside the capital: FSC-led school groups are a familiar sight in inner-London’s parks.
 It is recognised as a national leader in developing outdoor education in urban areas.

 Toni Assirati, Head of Education and Community Engagement, The Royal Parks said: “London’s Royal Parks offer unparalleled opportunities for city children to learn about the natural world.
 Following government spending cuts, the future of education programmes across the Royal Parks was uncertain.
 However by working with the FSC, many thousands more school children will have the opportunity to learn, discover and be inspired in Bushy, Regent’s and Greenwich Parks.”

 Rob Lucas, the FSC’s Chief Executive comments “This is an exciting development for us.
 We are already working with many schools throughout London but these three parks are real gems.
 As well as building on our schools activity, they will be inspirational locations for families and adults interested in learning more about their local environment."